CodyDickson/rps-game/README.md

 # rps-game
-A console Rock, Paper, Scissors Game
+A console Rock, Paper, Scissors game

+Built using Java